-We worked with a specialist external public affairs We delivered a refreshed visual brand that better agency to accelerate our government lobbying communicates who we are and what we do and activity with a letter to the then Health Secretary, supports our fundraising ambitions.
-The project Sajid Javid, requesting financial support and a involved interviews with key stakeholders across follow-on campaign encouraging staff, volunteers, the charity including members and healthcare and members to write to their local MP.
-This professionals.
-We started a phased roll out across digital platforms, publications and marketing resulted in An Early Day Motion being tabled and offers from MPs to raise our case for support in collateral with the store roll out planned for parliament on our behalf.
-We have built on this improved brand visibility from 2023. activity with a dedicated public affairs strategy We were delighted to be awarded the prize with the objective of building relationships and from PM Society - Creativity for Good - and the influence with the key politicians who can help us opportunity to work with a creative agency to secure the financial support we need. deliver the 'DEBRA effect' campaign which was effective in generating awareness across social media and selected retail stores.
+We worked with a specialist external public affairs agency to accelerate our government lobbying activity with a letter to the then Health Secretary, Sajid Javid, requesting financial support and a follow-on campaign encouraging staff, volunteers, and members to write to their local MP.
+This resulted in An Early Day Motion being tabled and offers from MPs to raise our case for support in parliament on our behalf.
+We have built on this activity with a dedicated public affairs strategy with the objective of building relationships and influence with the key politicians who can help us secure the financial support we need.